uidaholib/digital-collections-docs/content/collectionbuilder/03-update-metadata.md

 - Using the middle drop down button, switch to your desired branch.

-- Click the "Fetch Origin"/"Pull Changes" button to the right of the branch drop down, to ensure that you're working with the latest changes to the branch.
+- Click the "Fetch Origin" / "Pull Changes" button to the right of the branch drop down, to pull any changes and ensure that you're working with the latest changes to the branch.

 - Select the "Open in Visual Studio Code" button in the middle of the GitHub Desktop interface or in the top menu click on "Repository > Open in Visual Studio Code."
 This will open your desired branch in Visual Studio Code.

 - Locate and expand the _data folder.
 Inside will be your desired metadata csv (in most cases will match the collection branch name).
 Right click on the metadata csv and select "Open in File Explorer" (on Windows) or "Open in Finder" (on Mac).

+- Leave your File Explorer / Finder window open to the metadata csv (**but don't open the csv itself!**) and switch to a browser for the next step.

 ### Open Google Sheets

 - In your web browser, open Google Drive.
-On the left side of the screen, locate the “+ New” button.
+On the left side of the screen, locate the "+ New" button.
 Click this button.
 From the drop-down, select Google Sheets.
 This will open a new Google Sheets document.

 - In your new Google Sheet, click File > Import.
 A white box with four tabs will appear.
-Select the tab labeled “Upload”.
-This brings up a large box with the words “Drag a file here” above a blue button labeled “Select a file from your device”.
+Select the tab labeled "Upload".
+This brings up a large box with the words "Drag a file here" above a blue button labeled "Select a file from your device".

 - Locate your metadata csv that you located in your File Explorer / Finder in the previous step and without opening it drag it to the Google Drive Upload prompt.

 - The CSV will now upload to Google Sheets.
-At this point, a new box will appear on your Google Sheets screen titled “Import file”.
-Make sure that the correct file is listed under “File”.
-Leave the “import location” and “separator type” dropdowns as they are.
-Uncheck the box next to “Convert text to numbers, dates, and formulas”.
-Click the “Import data” button.
+At this point, a new box will appear on your Google Sheets screen titled "Import file".
+Make sure that the correct file is listed under "File".
+Leave the "import location" and "separator type" dropdowns as they are.
+Uncheck the box next to "Convert text to numbers, dates, and formulas".
+Click the "Import data" button.

 - Your data will now populate your new spreadsheet.
 Make your edits.